silverstripe/silverstripe-graphql/README.md

 query variables: `{"Email": "test@test.com"}`.
 It'll return the new `ID` property of the created member.

-## Scaffolding DataObjects into the Schema
+## Scaffolding DataObjects into the schema

 Making a DataObject accessible through the GraphQL API involves quite a bit of boilerplate.
 In the above example, we can see that creating endpoints for a query and a mutation requires creating three new classes, along with an update to the